wayetender/whip/web/source/docs/artifact-eval.md

 _Uh oh._ Two plus two does not equal three.
 Let's use Whip to pinpoint the error.
-(Though, it should be no surprise, the adder has not held up its part of the bargain to perform the addition.)
+(Though, it should be no surprise, the adder has not held up its part of the bargain to perform the addition correctly.)

+> **Objective 1:** Whip can be deployed on an application with no code changes (bottom of p2).
+Additionally, Whip can operate under partial deployment (i.e., only one of the services will have a Whip adapter) (bottom of p2).

 We will start by installing an adapter on the client to catch the error.

 To do this we will need a Whip contract and a Whip adapter configuration.
 For the tutorial, we have provided both: the contract is located in `whip/calculator.whip` and the configuration file for the client is located in `adapter_client.yaml`.
-We now describe each part of the configuration.

-!> Todo: describe config

 Of particular interest in the client proxy string: